-- Knowing their medical records will be kept private and in line with state laws, federal laws, and health plan policies.
+- Knowing their medical records will be kept private, consistent with state and federal laws and health plan policies.

 - Being able to see their medical records.

-- Being able to get information in a different format in line with the Americans with Disabilities Act (ADA).
+- Being able to receive information in a different format in compliance with the Americans with Disabilities Act.

 Member responsibilities include:

-- Knowing their health problems and telling their provider if they do not understand their treatment plan or what is expected of them.
+- Understanding their health problems and telling their healthcare providers if they do not understand their treatment plan or what is expected of them.

-- Keeping scheduled appointments and calling the provider’s office if there is a delay or cancellation.
+- Keeping scheduled appointments and calling the physician's office whenever possible if there is a delay or cancellation.

 - Showing their member ID card at appointments.

-- Following the treatment plans and instructions for care that they have agreed to.
+- Following the treatment plans and instructions for care that they have agreed on with their healthcare.